“I feel depressed.”

 Thank You Notes

-I want to personally and genuinely thank Lindsey for making this creative album, it brings me back to the days that I tirelessly filled my ears with folk pop.
-Like Lindsey, I also use music as one of my driving forces to combat my anxiety and depression that I have struggled with most of my life, and I truly believe that’s why music is a thing to begin with.
+I want to personally and genuinely thank Lindsey for making this creative album, it brings me back to the days that I tirelessly filled my ears with folk pop music.
+Like Lindsey, I also use music as one of my driving forces to combat my mental health with anxiety and depression that I have struggled with most of my life, and I truly believe that’s why music is a thing to begin with.
 I hope you follow and like the links below to stay up to date with Lindsey’s progress.

 Lindsey Ferguson links